Pathwise Stieltjes integrals of discontinuously evaluated stochastic processes: Proofs

 \subsection{Regularity of composite paths}

-In this section we analyze the regularity of $t \mapsto f \circ X(t)$ when $f$ is a function of locally finite variation and $t \mapsto X(t)$ is a random or nonrandom Hölder continuous function.
+In this section we analyse the regularity of $t \mapsto f \circ X(t)$ when $f$ is a function of locally finite variation and $t \mapsto X(t)$ is a random or nonrandom \Holder continuous function.
 The main result is the following.